hawk-Codes/CodeGen-DiscordBot/README.md

 To search: ```!codegen [your-search]``` (Replace [your-search] with anything you want to search)

-<h2>This bot is still under development and can crash anytime.</h2>
+This bot is still under development and can crash anytime.